- Home

 Not all ISA accounts will let you transfer in your ISA from previous years so you might not always be able to get the best returns if you want to move to a higher-interest paying account.
 Find out more about cash ISA transfers in our guide How do I transfer to a better cash ISA?

-Less risk but lower potential rewards
+Less risk but potentially lower rewards

 What is a stocks and shares ISA?